Please leave a review!

 Please join the mailing list to find out about when and where you can see the film, and to receive updates on the next adventure.

 In post production - Sea Gypsies: The NorthMost Passage

-Following the two warmest Arctic summers on record, the sailing vessel Infinity will tackle the formidable Northwest Passage, attempt to reach the Northernmost inhabited settlement on the planet, aptly named Alert.
-More than just breaking a record, reaching this normally icebound settlement at the tip of Ellesmere Island, will be a stark warning to the world.
-The route, over 4,000 miles, speckled with 36,000 islands is a truly vast labyrinth of ice; just 10% of which has been charted.
-To reach Alert at 82° latitude, Infinity will traverse through Nares Strait, a narrow channel of fierce currents and rapidly moving mountains of ice at the height of summer.
-Along the way, the ship and crew will battle severe storms, avoid marauding icebergs and hungry polar bears, and explore a part of the world that is rarely seen.
+Following the two warmest Arctic summers on record, the sailing vessel Infinity tackled Northwest Passage, attempt to reach the Northernmost inhabited settlement on the planet, aptly named Alert.
+The route, over 4,000 miles, speckled with 36,000 islands, a truly vast labyrinth of ice; just 10% of which has been charted.
 This is the most dangerous maritime route in the world; more people have been to the top of Mt Everest than have successfully taken a sailing vessel through the Northwest Passage, and no one has ever sailed that far north.
 Post production is currently in process and we hope to have this adventure ready for release in the next few months....years depending on how fast we can crank it out, we are a small team.

 Runtimes : 46 minutes, 77 minutes and there is a 12 hour cut if you really want to escape (but would cost a lot to finish that one)